MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 }
 ```

 Clean.
 Each order type overrode the methods that differed.
-DRY principle were applied.
+DRY principles were applied.
 It felt like textbook
-object-oriented
-design.
+object-oriented design.

 Then **promotions** arrived.